LearnMetabarcoding/LearnMetabarcoding/sphinx/source/building_otu_phylogeny.rst

 .. admonition:: Data

-	The starting point for this section is a FASTA file comprising ASVs.
+	The starting point for this section is a FASTA file of sequences from which you want to build a phylogeny, i.e. ASVs or OTUs.
 If you worked through the previous sections, these data were produced during :ref:`filtering<filtering>` or :ref:`OTU delimitation<otu_delim>`.
 Alternatively, you can find some example data in the zip archive linked below.

-	If you follow through the tutorials in this section in order using the example data, you will also need some reference data.
+	If you follow through the tutorials in this section using the example data, you will also need some reference data.
 You can download a zip archive of the data for all of the tutorials in this section `here <sectionDdata>`.
 Unzip this to a convenient location.

 Building a phylogeny